Search

 Holi Festival, India

-A festive explosion of colour and happiness, Holi Festival is becoming increasingly popular as its joyful rituals have begun to slowly emigrate to other parts of the globe.
-However, nowhere celebrates this resplendently chaotic festival quite like India, where it originated.
-Occurring in March in accordance with the start of spring, Holi is a day of love and forgiveness where people throughout India dance, laugh and launch brightly coloured powder at each other, culminating in rainbow seas of joyous revellers.
-Parties tend to continue into the night and are particularly raucous in India’s northern regions, where local music and colourful party goers pack the streets.
+An explosion of colour and happiness, Holi Festival has its echoes in festivals around the world.
+The festival’s true home, however, is in India, where it originated.
+Holi, which occurs in March at the start of spring, is a day for love and forgiveness.
+The festival sees people dance, laugh, and launch brightly coloured powder at each other.
+Parties tend to continue into the night and are particularly raucous in India’s northern regions.

 Hanami (Blossom Festival), Japan

-Coinciding with the blooming of the cherry blossoms around the end of March, hanami signals the end of winter and the arrival of spring.
-More peaceful than some other festivals, during hanami locals gather under the cherry blossoms in parks and public spaces to enjoy a picnic feast with friends and family.
-The true joy provided by hanami is witnessing Japan at its most quintessentially picturesque, with the gently sloping roofs of ancient temples emerging through the delicately rose-tinged sea of the cherry blossom canopy.
-Some parks hang paper lanterns in the evening, providing a magical experience for those planning on enjoying the blossoms through to the chilly evenings.
+Coinciding with the blooming of the cherry blossoms around the end of March, Hanami signals the arrival of spring after the depths of winter.
+More peaceful than some other festivals, during Hanami locals gather under the cherry blossoms in parks and public spaces to enjoy a picnic feast with friends and family.
+The true joy of hanami is witnessing Japan at its most quintessentially picturesque, with the gently sloping roofs of ancient temples emerging through the delicately rose-tinged sea of cherry blossom.
+Some parks hang paper lanterns in the evening, adding a magical touch for those planning to enjoy the blossoms through to the chilly evenings.

 Himeji Castle at Hanami, Japan